Employment Relations Act 2000

 You could also call this:

-If you go on strike, your employer can suspend you from work.
-This means you’ll stop working temporarily.
-Your suspension will last until the strike ends, unless your employer decides to end it sooner.
+If you are on strike, your employer can suspend you from work.
+This means you will not be able to work until the strike is over, unless your employer decides to end the suspension sooner.
+Your employer's decision to suspend you does not mean the strike is over, and you are still part of the strike.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.